 Lactulose—a type of laxative

-(Amitiza)—a medicine that increases fluid in stool
+Lubiprostone—a medication that increases fluid in stool

-works by attaching sensors to the body.
-These sensors give you information about your muscles.
+may be effective in certain conditions.
 By working with a therapist, you learn how to control certain muscles that can help you to move your bowels.

 Treating Underlying Conditions

 Work with your doctor to treat other conditions that may be causing your constipation.

 If you are taking medication that causes constipation, talk to your doctor to find out if you can take a different medication.

 If you are taking opioids to relieve pain, you may have constipation.
 A medication called

 methylnaltrexone may help to reduce this side effect.

 If you have severe, chronic constipation, your doctor may recommend surgery.